 About the Author

-Terah DeJong is an international sustainability consultant with Tetra Tech and currently serves as the Property Rights and Artisanal Diamond Development (PRADD II) Project Country Director in Côte d’Ivoire.
+Terah DeJong is an international sustainability consultant with Tetra Tech and currently serves as the Technical Deputy and Component Coordinator on the AMPR project in the CAR.
 He has more than 10 years of professional and personal experience in South Asia and sub-Saharan Africa.
-His expertise includes artisanal and small-scale mining (ASM), conflict minerals, sustainable supply chains, land tenure policy and reform, and forest and biodiversity conservation.
+His expertise includes ASM, conflict minerals, sustainable supply chains, land tenure policy and reform, and forest and biodiversity conservation.
 Terah holds a Bachelor’s of Science from Brown University and a Masters of International Affairs, Energy, and Environment from the School of International and Public Affairs at Columbia University.